 How often do I need a dental check up?

-At West Ryde Dental Clinic, we recognise the utmost importance of prevention and how it can positively affect your overall wellbeing.
+At My Local Dentists West Ryde, we recognise the utmost importance of prevention and how it can positively affect your overall wellbeing.

 Visiting your dentist for regular check ups helps you prevent the threats of various oral health diseases such as cavities and periodontal disease.
 With early detection comes prevention of those diseases.

-At West Ryde Dental Clinic, we believe that prevention should not be expensive.
+At My Local Dentists West Ryde, we believe that prevention should not be expensive.
 All our Preventative Care Services are GAP FREE for all health funds.

 How do I schedule my next check up?

 Simply call our practice!
 Our front desk staff will be happy to help schedule your next dental check up at your convenience.
 If you are a new patient, please let us know and we will provide you with all the information you need for your first dental visit.